ItzPike/DBM-Rawdata-Releases/Giveaway System/README.md

 The command will "timeout" after 20 messages that are sent in the channel or 20 seconds to prevent any API spam and issues seeing the prompt itself

+This system **WILL** check if the message is sent by the command author for the await responses

 You need the **Manage Messages** permission to use the gcreate command unless changed

 If you have any suggestions, feel free to contact me or open an issue on this github